MachineLemonade/docs/v0.9/getting-started.md

 $ astro airflow start
 ```

-This command will spin up a Docker container on your machine with 3 Airflow components:
+This command will spin up 3 Docker containers on your machine, each for a different Airflow component:
 - **Postgres:** [Airflow's Metadata Database](https://www.astronomer.io/docs/query-airflow-database/)
 - **Webserver:** The Airflow component responsible for rendering the Airflow UI
 - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks